2012 Benghazi attack

 Members of the Islamic militant group Ansar al-Sharia carried out a coordinated attack against two United States government facilities in Benghazi, Libya, on September 11, 2012.
-At 9:40 p.m. local time, members of Ansar al-Sharia attacked the American diplomatic compound in Benghazi resulting in the deaths of both United States Ambassador to Libya J. Christopher Stevens and U.S. Foreign Service Information Management Officer Sean Smith.
-At around 4:00 a.m. on September 12, the group launched a mortar attack against a CIA annex approximately 1 mi away, killing two CIA contractors Tyrone S. Woods and Glen Doherty and wounding ten others.
+At 9:40 p.m. local time, members of Ansar al-Sharia attacked the American diplomatic compound in Benghazi resulting in the deaths of both United States ambassador to Libya J. Christopher Stevens and U.S. Foreign Service information management officer Sean Smith.
+At around 4:00 a.m. on September 12, the group launched a mortar attack against a CIA annex approximately 1 mi away, killing CIA contractors Tyrone S. Woods and Glen Doherty and wounding ten others.
 Initial analysis by the CIA, repeated by top government officials, indicated that the attack spontaneously arose from a protest.
 Subsequent investigations showed that the attack was premeditated—although rioters and looters not originally part of the group may have joined in after the attacks began.

 There is no definitive evidence that al-Qaeda or any other international terrorist organization participated in the Benghazi attack.
 The United States immediately increased security worldwide at diplomatic and military facilities and began investigating the Benghazi attack.
 The Libyan Government condemned the attacks and took steps to disband the militias.
 30,000 Libyans marched through Benghazi condemning Ansar al-Sharia, which had been formed after the 2011 Libyan civil war which toppled Muammar Gaddafi.

-Despite persistent accusations against President Obama, Hillary Clinton, and Susan Rice, ten investigations did not find that they or any other high-ranking Obama administration officials had acted improperly.
+Despite numerous accusations against President Obama, Hillary Clinton, and Susan Rice, ten investigations did not find that they or any other high-ranking Obama administration officials had acted improperly.
 Four career State Department officials were criticized for denying requests for additional security at the facility prior to the attack.
-Eric J. Boswell, the Assistant Secretary of State for Diplomatic Security, resigned under pressure, while three others were suspended.
-In her role as Secretary of State, Hillary Clinton subsequently took responsibility for the security lapses.
+Eric J. Boswell, the assistant secretary of state for diplomatic security, resigned under pressure, while three others were suspended.
+In her role as secretary of state, Hillary Clinton subsequently took responsibility for the security lapses.

 On August 6, 2013, it was reported that the United States had filed criminal charges against several individuals alleged to have been involved in the attacks, including militia leader Ahmed Abu Khattala.
 Khattala has been described by both Libyan and United States officials as the Benghazi leader of Ansar al-Sharia.
 The United States Department of State designated Ansar al-Sharia as a terrorist organization in January 2014.
-Khattala was captured in Libya by United States Army Special Operations Forces, who were acting in coordination with the Federal Bureau of Investigation (FBI), in June 2014.
+Khattala was captured in Libya by United States Navy Special Operations Forces, who were acting in coordination with the Federal Bureau of Investigation (FBI), in June 2014.
 Another suspect, Mustafa al-Imam, was captured in October 2017.
+In February 2026, Zubayr al-Bakoush, who is believed to have played a central role in the attack, was captured and extradited to the United States.